mlan/docker-asterisk/README.md

 one number versions numbers, which refers to the latest version of the sub series.
 The tag `latest` references the build based on the latest commit to the repository.

 The `mlan/asterisk` repository contains a multi staged built.
 You select which build using the appropriate tag from `mini`, `base`, `full` and `xtra`.
-The image `mini` only contain Asterisk.
+The image with the tag `mini` only contains Asterisk it self.
+The `base` tag also include support for TLS, logging, WebSMS and AutoBan. `full` adds support for console audio.
+The `xtra` tag includes all Asterisk packages.

  To exemplify the usage of the tags, lets assume that the latest version is `1.0.0`.
 In this case `latest`, `1.0.0`, `1.0`, `1`, `full`, `full-1.0.0`, `full-1.0` and `full-1` all identify the same image.

 # Usage

 Often you want to configure Asterisk and its components.
 There are different methods available to achieve this.
 Moreover docker volumes or host directories with desired configuration files can be mounted in the container.
 And finally you can `docker exec` into a running container and modify configuration files directly.

-If you want to test the image right away, probably the best way is to clone the github repository and run the demo therein.
+If you want to test the image right away, probably the best way is to clone the [github](https://https://github.com/mlan/docker-asterisk) repository and run the demo therein.

 ```bash
 git clone https://github.com/mlan/docker-asterisk.git